alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

     .. image:: ../_static/img/alttester-with-cloud/sauce-labs-virtual-machine-settings2.png
     ```
     - another necessary setting: [turn Microsoft Defender Firewall off](https://support.microsoft.com/en-us/windows/turn-microsoft-defender-firewall-on-or-off-ec0844f7-aebd-0583-67fe-601ecf5d774f) on the virtual machine
-- [download AltTester Desktop](https://alttester.com/alttester/#pricing) on your virtual machine, install it, launch it and leave it running and listening on port `13000`
+- [download AltTester® Desktop](https://alttester.com/alttester/#pricing) on your virtual machine, install it, launch it and leave it running and listening on port `13000`
     ```eval_rst
     .. image:: ../_static/img/alttester-with-cloud/sauce-labs-alttester-desktop.png
     ```

-**2. Have a set of C# tests that use AltTester Unity SDK v2.0.\***
+**2. Have a set of C# tests that use AltTester® Unity SDK v2.0.\***

 - check the example repository

-**3. Prepare the build instrumented with AltTester Unity SDK v2.0.\***
+**3. Prepare the build instrumented with AltTester® Unity SDK v2.0.\***

 Our example is based on [TrashCat endless runner game](https://assetstore.unity.com/packages/templates/tutorials/endless-runner-sample-game-87901) that we have instrumented in Unity.
-- instrument the TrashCat application using AltTester Unity SDK `v2.0.*`- for additional information you can follow [this tutorial](https://alttester.com/walkthrough-tutorial-upgrading-trashcat-to-2-0-x/#Instrument%20TrashCat%20with%20AltTester%20Unity%20SDK%20v.2.0.x)
+- instrument the TrashCat application using AltTester® Unity SDK `v2.0.*`- for additional information you can follow [this tutorial](https://alttester.com/walkthrough-tutorial-upgrading-trashcat-to-2-0-x/#Instrument%20TrashCat%20with%20AltTester%20Unity%20SDK%20v.2.0.x)
 - it should be created with the host IP of the VM in which AltDesktop app is running

 ```eval_rst